ethancwy/project-backend-unsw-beans/assumptions.md

 4. For channelsListAllV1, if there are no channels, return an empty array.

 5. If the index start in channelMessagesV1 is a negative number (<0), return error.
-Since starting from 0 accesses the first element (0) in the returned array of messages, it wouldn't make sense for start to be be <0.
+Since starting from 0 accesses the first element (0) in the returned array of messages, it wouldn't make sense for start to be <0.
 Hence, the index start has to start from 0 onwards.

 6. A user who creates a channel becomes the channelOwner of that channel (the spec says user automatically joins channel only, so we assume that the user becomes the channelOwner)